 My grandmother passed away during this same time, and I didn't get any consideration or time off for bereavement leave.
-I felt utterly discouraged, unable to focus, and willing to resign––to start from scratch at another company.
-So, that's how I started fighting burnout.
+I felt utterly discouraged, unable to focus, and willing to resign and start from scratch at another company.
+So, that's how I realized I had more than a few reasons to leave that job and started fighting burnout.

 After leaving that company, the first thing I did was take a few weeks to sleep and recharge.
 After that, I started looking for new job opportunities in companies that were genuinely places to grow and build a career.
 Then, I looked for support from a mentor who would help me see my future work more clearly.
 In addition, I refocused on my English classes to brush up on my technical English.